nadinemukondiwa/IBM-Data-Analyst-Projects/README.md

 # IBM Data Analyst Labs and Projects
+This repository includes all of the labs and projects I completed for the IBM Data Analyst Professional Certificate.
 ## Data Visualization and Dashboards with Excel and Cognos
 Name | Type
 :------------ | :-------------